speedfuns/botw/MasterSwordAndDungeons.md

 ### Divine Beast Vah Rudania

 Help Yunobo (once again) by defeating the two Moblins.
 Use 1 fury and the Great Eagle Bow with Shock Arrows.
-> Safety: Use the Duplex Bow instead.
+> Optional: Use the Duplex Bow instead for save up the duration of the Great Eagle Bow for later boss fights.

 Bring down the Bridge of Eldin to enter the Vah Rudania fight.